Skip to content

 • In a microwavable bowl, combine the water, milk, and butter.
 Heat in microwave on high until it reaches 115F and butter is melted, a little over 1 minute.
 Stir.

-• Pour butter mixture into the stand mixer bowl.
-Add lemon juice.
-Set mixer with hook attachment and mix on low speed 3-4 minutes until dough is smooth and elastic.
-Add a bit more flour as needed to create a dough that is similar to play-doh.
-(For me, 4 cups of flour is perfect already) Dough should stick together nicely to form a ball, without being overly sticky nor dry feeling.
-Cover bowl tightly with plastic wrap and rest 5 minutes.
-Butter a 13x9 baking dish.
+Add a bit more flour as needed to create a dough that is similar to play-dough.
+For me, 4 cups of flour is perfect.
+Dough should stick together nicely to form a ball, without being overly sticky nor dry.

 • Roll dough up into a cylinder and cut into 16 equal sized pieces.
 Keeping dough covered as you work, shape each piece into balls by tucking edges under, pinching them together, and rolling the ball in your palms.
 Place rolls into buttered baking dish, smooth side up.
 Turn oven off.